Course Description

 Algebra 1 (8th - 9th grade)

 This course is the beginning of the high school math curriculum.
 We will cover a review of students math knowledge up to this point and then expand on their knowledge by covering topics including equations, functions, real numbers, inequalities, exponents, quadratics, polynomials, factoring, rational and irrational numbers, as well as radicals, etc. The text we will be using will give basic examples of the information taught in class for each section, so students are encouraged to take notes and ask questions during class and during the week via email, phone, or by designated personal sessions.
 Homework will be given following each class and will be graded for both accuracy and completion.
 Students will also be graded on quizzes, tests, and potential projects.
 Partial credit may be awarded on these if solid effort is shown with work to support their answers.
-Graphing calculators (Texas Instrument 83, 84, or N-Spire) and graph paper may be utilized occasionally during this course but advanced notice will be given before they would be needed in class.
+Scientific calculators (Texas Instrument 30) and graph paper is required for this course.
 Pre-requisite: Pre-Algebra

 Geometry (9th - 10th grade)